gkoutos-group/postcode/README.md

 ### Docker image:

-docker run --name postgres postgres:11.2 -d postgres
+docker run --name postcode_mapper_postgresdb --restart unless-stopped -p 5432:5432 postgres:11.2 -d postgres

-Port forwarding was configured from Kitematic (do it for port 5432).
+This will create a container with name postcode_mapper_postgresdb, which will restart automatically and map the port 5432 to the host.

 ### Python scripts